These A-list hotels all have famous connections to films, music or television, and now you can experience their splendor too.

 Full of character and well-located for sightseeing, Brunton Boatyard is a beautiful hotel set on the Fort Cochin waterfront – the complimentary sunset cruises are a great way to see the harbour and iconic fishing nets.

-The terracotta floor tiles and antique furniture dotted around the rooms make them all feel unique; the 17th-century influences make the hotel a favourite of mine.
+The terracotta floor tiles and antique furniture dotted around the rooms make them all feel unique; the 17th-century influences make the hotel a favorite of mine.
 But the main highlight is the food, which attracted Rick Stein to visit in 2013 for his BBC India series, cooking the hotel’s signature dish: first-class railway mutton curry.

 4. As seen in… Fly Down to Rio